UniSC - University of the Sunshine Coast

 About

-We’re the University of the Sunshine Coast (UniSC), a young, vibrant, and rapidly growing university driven by the belief that a supportive community and culture is equally important to a world-class education, delivered by world-class educators.
+We’re a young, fresh university driven by an unwavering belief that community and culture is just as important as a world-class education, given by world-class educators.

 A five-star student experience